How to Freeze Cookie Dough

 - New neighbors moved in down the street, and you want to share a sweet treat.

 - A friend had a baby, and you want her to treat herself.
-(Bonus points for bringing her freshly baked cookies and some frozen cookie dough, too.
+(Bonus points for bringing your friend the best cookies and some frozen cookie dough, too.
 Late night cookie cravings were a thing I had when my girls were infants.)

-- You’re hosting a party and want to serve warm cookies, but you don’t want to make the cookie dough while guests are hanging out.
+- You’re hosting a party and want to serve warm and fresh cookies, but you don’t want to make the cookie dough while guests are hanging out.

 No matter how you look at it, freezer cookie dough is the best!
 And it’s really so simple to make happen in your own home, too.